Djotchuang/roots/readme.rst

 To Dos
 *******************

-a.
-Do a loading animation on newsfeed page load and any other place necessary
+i.
+Do a loading animation on newsfeed page load and any other place necessary ii.
-b.
 Add transitions to some buttons and general stylings

 1. Edit and delete functionalities on comments
 2. Timeline on user's profile